Pentax K-1 vs K-1 II

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-1 or the Pentax K-1 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Longer lasting: Can take more shots (760 versus 670) on a single battery charge.

 - More heavily discounted: Has been available for much longer (launched in February 2016).